julianlam/project-honeypot/README.md

 # Project Honeypot

 This npm module will allow you to query and consume the Project Honeypot API.
-Query it with an IP, and a simple JSON object will be sent back with relevent metadata regarding that IP.
+Query it with an IP, and an Object will be sent back with relevent metadata regarding that IP.

 ## Installation